jeremejazz/ml-notes/about.md

 # About

-## This Notebook
+## The Notebook

 As mentioned in the [preface](/readme.md), this is simply just some notes I make as I study Machine Learning.
 So I would like to give full disclosure that I am not an expert in this field--yet.

 ## The Author